ocf/ocfweb/ocfweb/docs/docs/staff/scripts/sorry.md

 emailing them with the reason they were sorried.
 If a sorried user attempts to log in, they will be rebuffed.

+You will need an admin and root principal (or, atleast, ocfroot membership) in order to run this command, which should preferably be run on supernova in order to find all the appropriate files.

 All sorry files are stored in [ocf/utils](//github.com/ocf/utils) under `staff/acct/sorry/`, which is where they should be edited if necessary.
+Puppet clones this repo to `/opt/share/utils/` on all the computers.

 After sorrying a user, make sure to run the `note` command to document the reasoning to ~staff/User_Info.
 This reason will be read to future users running `check` on the sorried user.

 [Unsorrying](//ocf.io/docs/staff/scripts/unsorry/) a user is also possible.